bytecodealliance/ComponentizeJS/README.md

 ## Native Functions

-Currently only the `console`, `TextDecoder` and `TextEncoder` native APIs are implemented.
-The goal is to develop a sensible native baseline here.
+In addition to the spec-compliant JS engine intrinsics, the following non-JS global APIs are also available:

+* `console`
+* `TextEncoder`
+* `TextDecoder`
+* `URL`

+Extending support for standard globals is a work-in-progress.

 Custom globals can be custom implemented via a JS prelude script to set up any custom globals as part of the JS code being componentized.
 These global functions can in turn call component imports if underlying host-native functions are needed.
 Since JS code is pre-initialized any top-level prelude scripts will be preinitialized as part of the initial component build so that this does not result in any runtime work.